 Huge investments will be needed in "areas such as electrification, affordable long-term energy storage and regenerative agriculture."

-It also means a shift in investor mentality and therefore a shift to a slower but perhaps more stable economy.
+It also means a change in investor mindset and therefore a shift to a slower but perhaps more stable economy.
 Instead of expecting fast gains for the next quarter, investors should recognize the need to wait 10-15 years for returns.
 It will be like this?

 End of oil: supply or demand?

-While the slump in demand is right now the main driver of the global oil crisis, many other studies have pointed out that the oil industry was overdue for a showdown due to the rising costs of oil production and how this could affect the offer over profits.
+While the collapse in demand is right now the main driver of the global oil crisis, many other studies have pointed out that the oil industry was overdue for a reckoning due to the rising costs of oil production and how this could affect the supply versus profits.

-After this point, the world has become increasingly dependent on unconventional oil and gas supplies.
+After this point, the world became increasingly dependent on unconventional oil and gas supplies.
 Since 2008, increased demand has been met almost entirely by more expensive and difficult-to-extract sources such as shale oil, tar sands and offshore drilling.

 Although market prices have remained too low for oil companies to make a significant profit against skyrocketing mining and production costs, they have made billions of dollars in debt to keep the (junkie) system running.

 The study concluded with prophetic words: “The era of cheap and abundant energy is long over.
-The money supply and debt grew faster than the real economy.
-Debt saturation and paralysis are now a very real risk, requiring a restoration of the global scale “.
+The money supply and debt have grown faster than the real economy.
+Debt saturation and paralysis are now a very real risk, requiring a global scale reset.”

-In June, a study peer-reviewed conducted by Dr. Roger Bentley of the Petroleum Analysis Center in Ireland found yet more.
-Global conventional oil production, the study said, has effectively reached a "resource-limited plateau" from 2005 onwards.
+In June, a study peer-reviewed conducted by Dr. Roger Bentley of the Petroleum Analysis Center in Ireland found even more.
+Global conventional oil production, the study said, effectively reached a “resource-constrained plateau” from 2005 onwards.

-A situation alleviated by the rise in US shale oil.
-But even before the pandemic, there were signs that the shale boom "might be short-lived."
+A situation alleviated by the increase in US shale oil.
+But even before the pandemic there were signs that the shale boom “may be short-lived.”

-The new prediction by Villamizar and his co-authors, when contextualized with such studies, suggests that before the end of oil the oil industry will face a perfect storm of crisis affecting both supply and demand.
+The new prediction from Villamizar and his co-authors, when contextualized with such studies, suggests that before the oil industry runs out, the oil industry will face a perfect storm of crises affecting both supply and demand.

 We have reached the point of no return: the end of oil is in full swing.